Question for you. Are you ready to cut out refined sugar with us for four weeks?

 - You don’t have to make something different every day.
 Batch your easy meals, like breakfast and lunch.
 I don’t mind eating the same food a few days in a row as long as it’s really, really good.

 - Leave space for leftovers and eating out.
 If I make one pasta recipe that serves 6-8 people, and there’s only 2 adults in the house… we should be able to eat that 3-4 times.
 Leave space for your leftovers and for any nights or weekends you might be eating out.

 - Limit to one fancy or new recipe per week.
-I like to do an EASY meal prep style recipe on the weekend so that can carry me through the week for lunch, and then I just pick one or two “fancy” recipes to make for dinner throughout the week.
+Try doing an EASY meal prep style recipe on the weekend so that it can carry you through the week for lunch, and then just pick one or two “fancy” recipes to make for dinner throughout the week.